The Best of Chile in 2 Weeks: Travel Itinerary

 • Accommodation: same as day 5

 Pucón is a super cute city on the shores of Lake Villarrica with cozy cafés, good restaurants, and nice beaches.
-The plan for the rest of the day is clear: fill your belly, book a tour to Villarrica volcano, take a stroll on the beach, and call it a night, you will need all the strength you can muster for tomorrow.
+The plan for the rest of the day is clear: fill your belly with good food, book a tour to Villarrica volcano tomorrow, take a stroll on the beach, and call it a night.
+You will need all the strength you can muster up for tomorrow.

 Climbing Villarrica is one of the most badass things I’ve done in my life.
-Although I thought I would stumble, slip, and kill myself there at least three times during the ascent, I would do it again, happily.
-It was filled with adrenalin, beautiful, rewarding, and in the end also fun.
-I wrote down everything about this thrilling experience in All You Need to Know About Climbing Villarrica in 4 Steps.
+Although I thought I would stumble, slip, and fall over myself there at least three times during the ascent, I would do it again in a heartbeat.

-Now, I understand, this is not for everyone.
-It’s really challenging, so you don’t feel like it, just don’t go there.
-There are plenty of other options to fill out your day with.
-Kayaking on Lake Villarrica for starters, try out the hot spring baths of Termas Geometricas (excellent, especially after the hike) or hike in the oldest Chilean National Park Huerquehue
+Now, I understand this is not for everyone.
+It’s very challenging, so if you don’t feel up for it, just don’t go.
+There are plenty of other options to fill your day with.
+Kayaking on Lake Villarrica for starters, trying out the hot spring baths of Termas Geometricas (excellent, especially after the hike) or hike in the oldest Chilean National Park Huerquehue.

 • Distance: 20 km (12.5 mi) in a bus + around 1 500 m (4 921 ft) ascent